cytoscape/cytoscape-manual/docs/Styles.md

 4. In the mapping column of **Cell Background Paint** select the **gal80Rexp** column and select a default red-blue continuous mapping.
 This will color the background of the cells in the corresponding column in the **Node Table**.
 5. In the default column of **Cell Font Face**, select **Arial-BoldMT**.

+Note that as of Cytoscape 3.10, **Node Table** styles are saved as part of session files.

 ![](_static/images/Styles/NodeTableStyle.png)